-Inservice Representatives, District Managers, and Site-based Administrators were provided monthly\training and work sessions during the school year.to allow time to learn the new system, and post data for site-based training activities.
-Inservice Representatives were paid a \$300 stipend for the 10-11112 school year.
+Inservice Representatives and Site-based Administrators were provided training and work sessions during the school year.
+Inservice Representatives were paid a \$300 stipend for the 11-12 school year.

 Comment [N2]: Deleted extra comma

 Common Questions About Inservice

 People often have questions about whether they may earn inservice points for participating in certain activities.
 The general rules to follow are: